-If your engine doesn't start, refer to the troubleshooting tips beginning on page 34 or go online to Traxxas.com/support.
+If your engine doesn't start, refer to the troubleshooting tips on page 35 or go online to www.traxxas.com/support.
 If your factory fuel mixture settings have been altered, refer to page 21.
-If you still have problems, contact Traxxas Customer Support at 1-888-TRAXXAS or support@Traxxas.com.
+If you still have problems, contact Traxxas Customer Support at 1-888-TRAXXAS or support@traxxas.com.

-- 1. Drive the model with the body off. - 2.
-Driving procedure: Gently pull the throttle trigger to 1/4 throttle over a 2-second count.
+- 1. Drive the model with the body off. - Driving procedure: Gently pull the throttle trigger to 1/4 throttle over a 2-second count.
 Then gently apply the brake to stop.
 Count the two seconds out while accelerating: one thousand one, one thousand two, and then stop.
 Operate the throttle trigger as smoothly as you can.
 Repeat this starting and stopping procedure until the first tank of fuel is nearly empty. - 3.
 Look for thick blue smoke exiting the exhaust outlet.
 If there is no smoke, richen the high-speed needle 1/4 turn, by turning the needle counterclockwise. - 4.
-When the fuel tank is nearly empty, shut off the engine by pinching the fuel line connected to the carburetor. - 5.
+When the fuel tank is nearly empty, shut off the engine by pinching the fuel line connected to the carburetor (use the installed clamp). - 5.
 Let the engine cool for 15 minutes.